AxlPena/DDR_A3_SCORE_OCR/README.md

 4. Select desired image to scan from within the popup window.

-5. Select whether you will be scanning A3 or Grand Prix gameplay
+5. Select whether you will be scanning A3 or Grand Prix gameplay or E-Amusement Card

 6. Enter your player name and enjoy the data capture.
+*Not needed for E-Amusement Card but can add name regardless.*

 7. Your data is saved in _Scores.csv_.